abinit/abinit/doc/tutorial/eph4zpr.md

 -\dfrac{1}{\pi} \dfrac{\Im \Sigma_\nk(\ww)} {(\ww - \ee_\nk - \Re \Sigma_\nk(\ww)) ^ 2 + \Im \Sigma_\nk(\ww) ^ 2}
 $$

-obtained from the Dyson equation $G = G_o + G_o \Sigma G$.
 Since $A_\nk(\ww)$ integrates to 1,
-values of $Z_\nk$ in the [0.7, 1] range usually indicate the presence of a well-defined QP excitation that is accompanied by some background and, possibly, additional satellites.
+values of $Z_\nk$ in the [0.7, 1] range usually indicate the presence of a well-defined QP excitation that may be accompanied by some **background** and, possibly, additional **satellites**.
-Values of $Z_\nk$ greater than one are clearly unphysical and their interpretation requires a careful analysis of $A_\nk(\ww)$ and/or additional convergence tests.
+Values of $Z_\nk$ greater than one are clearly unphysical and signal the breakdown of the linearized QP equation.
+The interpretation of the results requires a careful analysis of $A_\nk(\ww)$ and/or additional convergence tests.

 !!! important